 Mandy’s Farm, through a federally-funded grant from the USDA, is part of the first AgrAbility Program based in the State of New Mexico, as well as the first AgrAbility Program, nationally, to focus on individuals with intellectual and developmental disabilities.
-In partnership with NMTAP, the Cooperative Extension Office at NMSU, and the Occupational Therapy Program at UNM, AgrAbility creates opportunities for disabled farmer to enter, or return to, agriculturally-based employment.
+In partnership with NMTAP (New Mexico Technology Assistance Program), the Cooperative Extension Office at New Mexico State University, and the Occupational Therapy Program at the University of New Mexico, AgrAbility creates opportunities for disabled farmers to enter, or return to, agriculturally-based employment.

 As an AgrAbility partner, Mandy’s Farm offers an Agri-Learning Program designed specifically for people with developmental disabilities who wish to access education and vocational supports around farming.
 Through the Agri-Learning Program, up to 10 participants complete a year-long apprenticeship designed to prepare them to work on an existing farm or start a micro-business of their own.
 Apprentices obtain daily hands-on experience in growing vegetables, cultivating fruit and mushrooms, caring for small livestock, exploring aquaponics, and working with bees.